-Fall 2020 - A note from your instructor
+Fall 2021 - A note from your instructor

-This is not a normal semester.
-You are all taking classes in the middle of a pandemic and the circumstances will require us all to maintain situational awareness.
-We should all be prepared to have some flexibility and show care for others as things evolve.
+You are all still studying during a global pandemic and the circumstances will require us all to maintain situational awareness.
+I trust that we will all maintain flexibility and show care for others as things continue to evolve.
 The number one priority for me is your health and safety.
 If your personal situation changes (e.g. you or a family member becomes sick, living arrangements change) please contact me so that we can discuss your needs and ensure that you can learn without sacrificing physical or mental wellbeing.
 This class should be an exciting chance to learn, not something that adds to already stressful life situations - if you are ever feeling overwhelmed I would encourage you to also reach out to the services available in the Health and Wellness section of the syllabus.